-Division of Otorhinolaryngology Clinical Professor: James T. Hall, M.D., Chief Associate Clinical Professor: Wegleitner (El Paso)
+Division of Otorhinolaryngology

+Clinical Professor: James T. Hall, M.D., Chief Associate Clinical Professor: Wegleitner (El Paso)

 This division provides instruction to Freshmen (Clinical Anatomy 50100), Sophomores (MGS 60101), Juniors (MGS 71227) an an elective for seniors.
-The courses introduce the student to the methology of examining the ear, nose, throat, and oral cavity, using otolaryngological diagnostic instruments.
-Lectures, demonstrations, and surgical clinics are provided on diseases common to the upper respiratory tract, oral cavity, and ear including allergies, infections, tumors, and trauma.
+The courses introduce the student to the methology of examining the ear, nose, throat, and oral cavity, using otolaryngological diagnostic Instruments.
+Lectures, demonstrations, and surgical clinics are provided on diseases common to the upper respiratory tract, oral avity, and ear including allergies, nfections, tumors, and trauma.
 The senior elective is a preceptorial assignment to one of the clinical or full time faculty.

-Required Course

 MGS 60170 (Introduction to

-Otorhinolaryngology): This course is given

-in conjunction with the Medicine 60433

-(Introduction to Medicine).
-The student is

-taught the proper techniques and

-instruments for examination of the ear,

-nose, and hypopharynx.
-Common

-diseases are discussed in terms of changes

-noted in normal examinations.
+Otorhinolaryngology): This course is given n conjunction with the Medicine 60433 ntroduction to Medicine).
+The student is aught the proper techniques and nstruments for examination of the ear, rose, and hypopharynx.
+Common diseases are discussed in terms of changes roted in normal examinations.

-Division of Plastic and Reconstructive Surgery Chief: (open)
+Division of Plastic and Reconstructive Surgery